Adapted from Pie it Forward, by Gesine Bullock-Prado

 1 tablespoon Crust Dust (a mixture of equal parts flour and sugar)

-2 tablespoons unsalted butter or non-diary margarine, cut into tiny pieces
+2 tablespoons unsalted butter or non-dairy margarine, cut into tiny pieces

 Egg wash (1 egg whisked with 2 tablespoons water)